jotavare/42-resources/README.md

 - - - -

-## PISCINE, COMMON CORE & SPECIALIZATIONS
+## PISCINE, COMMON CORE AND SPECIALIZATIONS
 #### TOOLS
 ###### _Some usefull tools i used in my 42 journey._
 - [42 Toolbox](https://github.com/alexandregv/42toolbox) - A bunch of scripts to make your life better at 42.